Description:

 The disaggregated data set also includes data on the density of Skills Under-Utilisation.
 This is the proportion of all staff with skills and qualifications more advanced than required for their current job role.

-The disaggregated data set includes regional breakdowns.
+The disaggregated data set also includes regional breakdowns.
 The break by region reported is by Regional Outcome Agreement (ROA).
-Please refer to the Scottish ESS 2020 technical report (Appendix C) for how ROA matches to local authorities.
+Please refer to the Scotland report (Annex A) for how ROA matches to local authorities.

 Criteria for Change: